Gophers men's basketball still scouring transfer portal for guards

-Having to compete for players with NIL (name, image, and likeness) often a determining factor makes recruiting the portal harder than ever before.
-The Gophers had some portal hits, but the misses lately have been tough to swallow for a fanbase anxious to turnaround from a 9-22 season.
+Having to compete for players with NIL (name, image, and likeness) is often a determining factor, making recruiting the portal harder than ever.
+The Gophers had some portal hits, but the misses lately have been tough to swallow for a fan base anxious to turn around from a 9-22 season.

 Most recently, the Gophers saw Bryant's Charles Pride and Montana State's Darius Brown II announce commitments to St. Bonaventure and Utah State, respectively.
-What makes losing them bigger blows is the fact that they both visited Minnesota's campus last week.
+What makes losing those players bigger blows to the Gophers is that they both visited Minnesota's campus last week.

-Pride and Brown would've been quality pickups for Johnson to solidify a Gophers backcourt in desperate need of experience and depth for the 2023-24 season.
+Pride and Brown would have been quality pickups for Johnson to solidify a Gophers backcourt in desperate need of experience and depth for the 2023-24 season.

 Pepperdine's Mike Mitchell Jr., one of the top point guards in the portal, signed with the U last month.
 As did 6-11, 300-pound Washington State center Jack Wilson.